John Gagliardi: Early life

 John Gagliardi was born to Italian Americans Ventura and Antonietta Gagliardi in Trinidad, Colorado, in 1926.
 He began coaching football at Trinidad Catholic High School in 1943, at the age of 16, when his high school coach was called into service during World War II.
 He was a player-coach his senior year of high school and continued to coach high school football at St. Mary's High School while obtaining his college degree at Colorado College in Colorado Springs.

 College coaching career

 At the age of 22, with six years of high school coaching, Gagliardi was hired at Carroll College in Helena, Montana.
 In four seasons as head coach at Carroll, Gagliardi compiled a 24–6–1 record, winning three Montana Collegiate Conference championships.
 After the 1952 season, Gagliardi left Carroll for Saint John's University in Collegeville, Minnesota.

-Pro Football Hall of Fame player Johnny "Blood" McNally coached football at St. John's from 1950 to 1952.
+Pro Football Hall of Fame player Johnny Blood coached football at St. John's from 1950 to 1952.
 On leaving the job he said "Nobody can win at St. John's."